simonjenny/MacPlex/README.md

-# MacPlex - A alternative Plex App for Mac
+# MacPlex - A alternative Plex App for Mac and Windows

+To install simply download the latest release.
+That's all.